It’s now 2022 and despite the flip of the calendar and the Omicron variant sweeping the USA, it feels like not much has changed. Or has it?

 Traditionally, law firm leaders worked hard to deliberately maintain a neutral position on politics, race, gender, sexual orientation, global warming, generational differences and many other areas outside the practice of law.
 Pro bono work and community involvement then became the established pennant-raising cheer for extracurricular attention, followed by adding women’s and diversity initiatives.

-However, it’s become quite clear that being a relevant business today doesn't only mean agreeing with, making statements about or simply playing a neutral card when it comes to social and cultural change.
+However, it’s become quite clear that being a relevant business today doesn't mean agreeing with, making statements about or simply playing a neutral card when it comes to social and cultural change.
 The adage is true: Actions speak louder than words, and active participation and engagement are critical for fostering real change.
 Your clients demand it, your competitors are doing it, and your attorneys and staff want it.
 This is how we will be measured.

 Let’s examine three areas of focus that affect law firm relationships internally and externally.